tobiasli/Tools/README.md

 <i>tableToDict</i>

-Takes any given database table, feature class or shapefile as unput, and returns a list containing all rows, or a dictionary containin all rows with the contents of a specified keyFields as dictionary keys.
+Takes any given database table, feature class or shapefile as input, and returns a list containing all rows, or a dictionary containin all rows with the contents of a specified keyField as dictionary keys.

 <i>dictToTable</i>